Rayyan-mohammed/Urban-Route-Resilience/README.md

 **Route Resilience** turns occluded satellite imagery into a *connectivity-complete, routable graph* and a **hazard-grounded resilience digital twin** that lets a planner click a junction, "flood" it, and instantly read the rerouting cost and the drop in network efficiency.
+Thank You.

 > Full specification: [`roadmap.md`](roadmap.md).
 Live build status:
 > [`PROJECT_STATE.md`](PROJECT_STATE.md).